mozilla/platform-status/features/css-clip-path.md

 chrome_ref: 5742325112242176
 ---

 Defines a shape as a clipping region over an element.
-Only the part of the element inside the clipping region is displayed.
+Only the parts of the element inside the clipping region are displayed.